hashicorp/terraform-cdk/website/docs/cdktf/concepts/cdktf-architecture.html.md

 ### Constructs

 Rather than defining resources by hand, you can leverage constructs to reuse existing resource configurations written in your programming language.
-TODO: Do we have a constructs library that maybe we could link folks to?
-OR how can we talk about this briefly without going into too much detail.
+For example, you might create a construct that describes a Kubernetes deployment, import it into your application, and customize the deployment via the exposed properties.

+Here is an example of a [custom construct written in TypeScript](https://github.com/skorfmann/cdktf-hybrid-module/blob/7a84cbea62fbc3c3b7e92c00d75fcaad495cf29b/packages/cdktf-hybrid-module/lib/construct.ts) that creates a machine image.
+The exported interface allows users to specify the instance type and one or more tags.
+The rest of the configuration is defined in the construct and is abstracted from the consumer.

 ### Examples